CodeByZach/cbz-shopify/README.md

 }
 ```

-ZfrShopify does not attempt to re-write the GraphQL response.
+CbzShopify does not attempt to re-write the GraphQL response.

 #### Variables

-ZfrShopify also fully supports GraphQL variable.
+CbzShopify also fully supports GraphQL variable.
 For instance, here is how you can retrieve a given product by its ID by
 using GraphQL variables:

 ```php